-Once you’ve paid for your flights, hotel and budgeted for all your activities there might not be much left over for extra toddler travel gear.
+Once you’ve paid for your flights, hotel and budgeted for all your activities there might not be much left over for extra toddler travel gear, like an inflatable airplane bed for toddlers and kids.

 Or you might be feeling unsure about how well your toddler will sleep on one of the airplane beds for kids.
 Nobody wants to spend a bunch of money and haul something that they don’t use.